GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 There are two use cases for Static Linkage Checker:

--  **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that there are no static linkage conflicts among the libraries and their dependencies.
+-  **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that there are no static linkage errors among the libraries and their dependencies.

-- **For library/application developers** the tool assesses the risk of static linkage conflicts in their projects, and will help to avoid incompatible versions of libraries in their dependencies.
+- **For library/application developers** the tool finds static linkage errors in their projects, and will help to avoid incompatible versions of libraries in their dependencies.

 ### Approach